0mar0mrani/music-player/readme.md

 # Music Player
-This is a music player with playlist features.
+This is a music player where you can manage playlists.

 ## Features
 - Create, delete and name playlists.